L.A. Confidential (1997)

 Bud White: Yeah, just like the half-dozen guys you screwed today.

-Lynn Bracken: Well, actually, it was two.
+Lynn Bracken: Well, actually, it was only two.

 Lynn Bracken: I was wondering when you'd knock on my door again, Officer White.